lhelwerd/expression-parser/README.md

 - All other control structures and multiple expressions are disallowed
 - Isolation from execution context using a restricted scope
 - Separate scope for variables and functions to avoid abusing one or the other
+- Function calls may use keyword arguments
 - Errors from parsing or evaluating the expression are reported as `SyntaxError` with appropriate context parameters to make error display easier (works with default traceback output)
 - A successful parse yields the result of the evaluated expression, and a separate property `used_variables` provides a set of variable names used in the evaluation.
-- Supports both Python 2.7 and 3.6 AST syntax; note that the division operator `/` always returns floats instead of integers and that `True`, `False` and `None` are reserved named contants and cannot be overridden through the variable scope in both versions to keep compatibility.
+- Supports both Python 2.7 and 3.6 AST syntax tree
+- Python 3.6 are used whenever possible: Specifically, the division operator `/` always returns floats instead of integers, and `True`, `False` and `None` are reserved named constants and cannot be overridden through the variable scope in any version.

+Not supported (often by design):

+- Functions or lambdas defined within the expression
+- Control structures and other Python statements (`return`, `pass`, etc.)
+- Comprehensions and generators
+- Multiple expressions in the same input string
+- Function calls may not use variable positional or keyword arguments
+- Literals which are not integer, floats, or the named constants

 ## Requirements